-This page serves as the hub for multiple medical references for caregivers.
+This page serves as the hub for multiple medical references and resources for caregivers.
 Various medical information will be updated and added over time so check back often.

 Common medical abbreviations and acronyms - This page reveals the meaning of hundreds of abbreviations and acronyms.
 If you are like me and can't keep up with all of them, this list will certainly help.
 Make sure you add any that you don't see in the comments at the bottom of the page.
 I will continue to update the list over time.